-The surrender of your licence may in some circumstances deprive you of your main form of identification, you may therefore wish to attend Queensland Transport before the Court and obtain an 18+ card to help with identification during your period of disqualification.
+The surrender of your licence may in some circumstances deprive you of your main form of identification, you may therefore wish to attend Queensland Transport before the Court and obtain an proof of age card to help with identification during your period of disqualification.

 What will happen in Court?

 We have a great article on appearing in Brisbane Court for drink driving charge that will give you more information.

 In general terms, drink driving matters are dealt with “summarily”, which means that they are dealt with in a Magistrates Court.
 The different Magistrates Courts across Queensland deal with drink driving offences on their own or as part of a general, criminal law “call-over”.
 This depends on the size of the court.
 For example, Brisbane Magistrates Court has a dedicated courtroom that only deals with traffic matters.
 In Maroochydore the majority of drink driving charges are heard on a Monday, in smaller, regional courts (which usually only have 1 courtroom) like Pine Rivers or Caboolture, you may find yourself in court with people charged with far more serious criminal offences.
 Regardless, when you are charged, the police will give you a notice to appear in court or give you bail to appear in court on a specific date.
 The addresses of all Queensland Magistrates Courts can be found by clicking here.